 Of course, other countries have harvest fests and fall celebrations, but America’s history was in the making when Pilgrims and Indians ate that first meal together after so much hardship.

 Image credit and full tutorial: Color The Moon.

 This idea is so cute!
 Because it doesn’t (have to) involve cutting, even younger kids can enjoy creating.
 Just get their supplies completely ready for them so all they have to do is use that purple glue!

-I bet thankful hearts could be made this same way, by cutting out a heart shape and writing what you are thankful for on the strips.
+A spin-off of this idea is making thankful hearts.
+Cut out a heart shape instead of pumpkin and write what you are thankful for on the strips.

 8. Fall Leaf Painting

 Another craft that younger children can make as well, I love how it makes use of the pretty leaves kids love to find on walks.